By John Follain, Jenny Leonard and Kartikay Mehrotra

 Until now, most ransomware attacks had been attributed to Eastern European and North Korean operators.
 Now, the U.S. is accusing the Chinese government of not only leading malicious cyber operations, but also of hiring mercenaries, according to the official.
 The claim accuses China of not only sponsoring espionage, but also supporting and possibly endorsing the work of cyber criminals executing these attacks.

-Due to the breadth of victims around the world, the formal attribution came only after the U.S. had attained a high confidence level on the source of the hack, and the announcement could be made in concert with allies, the official added.
+Due to the breadth of victims around the world, the formal attribution came only after the U.S. had attained a high confidence level on the source of the hack, and making the announcement in concert with allies, the official added.

-–With assistance from Kitty Donaldson, Lucille Liu, Jordan Fabian and Mario Parker.
+–With assistance from Kitty Donaldson and Lucille Liu.

 © 2021 Bloomberg L.P.